gmawdo/gmawdo/README.md

 - Mathematics graduate, post-grad Computer Science

 ## Contributions
+- Engineered an NFS with intrinsic irrefutable audit
+- Architected and implemented a series of traceability and proof systems attesting to things from carbon savings to chip design contributions
+- AI: Eigenvector approach to detecting human objects in the natural landscape from LIDAR feeds avoiding typical AI training patterns
+- Developed ideas and implementation of Theia Cloud adding Kubenetes auto cleanup feature to highly subscribed cloud IDE services
-- Co architected and build out the world's first internet banking solution in the late 1990s
+- Co architected and built out the world's first internet banking solution in the late 1990s
 - A number of patents relating to enterprise service architectures and secure data storage
-- Developed ideas and implementation of Theia Cloud adding Kubenetes auto cleanup to highly subscribed cloud IDE services
-- Eigenvector approach to detecting human objects in the natural landscape from LIDAR feeds

 ## Patents I've obtained historically as part of my work on projects
 - Blockchain based access control using time-dependent obfuscation of access tokens (US,EU) (Access control)